 But, you know what?
 Even if you fall into one of these categories, I would say that dressing well and grooming well is still a plus.
 How could it hurt?
 It can’t.

 So pay attention to your appearance, and put in the effort.
 It matters.
-Wear good clothes, take care of your body, and shave.
+Wear good clothes, take care of your beard, your body, and when shaving, put effort into your shave.
 Look good.
 Your success depends on it.

 ”Every man needs to know his community.”